 If you still haven’t found the email addresses you’re looking for, you can try looking for them on the company’s website.

-You can also look for a “Careers” section to see if the hiring manager’s email address is there too.
+You can also look for a “Careers” section to see if the hiring manager’s email address is there.

 Sometimes the best way to get an email address is by simply asking for it.

 All you need to do is to pick the right phone number.
-If you’re targeting a small company, the customer service number should be enough to find the hiring manager’s email address.
-For larger companies, you may want to locate the hiring or personnel department.
+The customer service number should be enough to find the hiring manager’s email address if you’re targeting a small company.
+You may want to locate the hiring or personnel department for larger companies.

 During the phone call, simply state politely and in simple terms why you’re looking for the manager’s email address.

-Unless the company gets this kind of phone call frequently, they’re likely to give you the email address without too many questions.
+Unless the company gets this kind of phone call frequently, they’ll likely give you the email address without too many questions.

 Ask in the live chat